bitcoinops/bitcoinops.github.io/_topics/en/anchor-outputs.md

   - title: Proposed relay of v3 transactions attempts to improve on anchor outputs
     url: /en/newsletters/2022/10/05/#proposed-new-transaction-relay-policies-designed-for-ln-penalty

+  - title: Proposal for LN to use multiple pre-committed fees rather than anchor outputs
+    url: /en/newsletters/2022/11/02/#anchor-outputs-workaround

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: CPFP carve-out